evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Jaguar I-Pace EV400 is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 350 mm, while the rear discs are 325 mm.

 ### Regenerative Braking